upptime/upptime.js.org/docs/get-started.md

 The `.upptimerc.yml` file is used as the central configuration store.
 In that file, you can specify which endpoints you want to monitor and configure your status website.
 For more information, visit [Configuration](/docs/configuration).

-You can start by adding your endpoints under `sites`:
+You can start by setting the owner and repo, and adding your endpoints under `sites`:

 ```yaml title=".upptimerc.yml"
 owner: koj-co # GitHub username